-Have you or a loved one suffered serious burn injuries due to negligence?
+Have you or a loved one suffered serious burn injuries?

 Burn injuries are painful and can leave long-lasting physical and psychological scars.
 Whether it is a chemical burn from an unsafe product, a burn caused by a hazard on poorly kept property, or an accidental burn at a bonfire or gathering, you may need an experienced burn injury lawyer to make sure you are compensated for your medical costs and suffering.